Items purchased from a company: classification by the Supplier

 The best way to obtain the export classification of a product is to contact its manufacturer, producer or developer (preferably by email)

 .
-The Office of Export Controls Services (OEC) has created the Export Classification Certification
+The Office of Trade Compliance (OTC) has created the Export Classification Certification

 form, which you can provide when contacting the manufacturer, producer or developer of the items, in order to help you obtain the export classification from them.
 For some companies, you may also find export information directly on their website.